shengjiex98/microbit-lab/README.md

   |- microbit_lab-main
 ```
 Hence, the nRF52 SDK and our lab source code should form subdirectories of the same directory.
 Don't make nRF5_SDK_17.0.2_d674dde SDK a subfolder of microbit_lab-main!

-### Debugging in Eclipse fails with "Error: unable to find matching CMSIS-DAP deviceError: unable to find matching CMSIS-DAP device"
+**Debugging in Eclipse fails with "Error: unable to find matching CMSIS-DAP device"**

 in your openocd-code directory, type:
  ```